 How Many Paint Colors To Choose?

-If your home is mostly open plan, I suggest picking one color for the walls and one shade of white for the trim and painting the entire space.
-This creates a unified and cohesive feel whic is important when considering resale value.
+If your home is mostly open plan, I suggest selecting a whole house paint color and keeping it simple.
+Picking one color for the walls and one shade of white for the trim and be done with it.
+This creates a unified and cohesive feel which is important when considering resale value.